 One of the most important factors when choosing your overshirt is the fabric, as it can create your look, from smart, to casual, to everything in between.
 With such a variety of options, you’ll be able to choose one for every occasion.

 With the combination of fabric and style such as zip and buttons, you can choose an overshirt for specific occasions.
-Such as a zip suede overshirt, which can act as both a formal or smart casual piece.
-Or a button down wool overshirt for formal occasions.
-Really whatever combination you prefer.
+A zip suede overshirt can act as both a formal or smart casual piece; a button-down wool overshirt is better for formal occasions.

 Heavy Cotton Overshirts

-This is the most common fabric you’ll find when it comes to overshirts, as it distinguishes it from a shirt.
-It’ll keep you warm in those awkward in-between season bits and can act as a layer in-between your jacket and shirt or tee.
-You may get a rigid one if it’s a thicker heavy cotton, but it’ll get softer with wear.
-This fabric can be teamed with most looks, but are better suited to jeans and chinos.
+This is the most common fabric you’ll find when it comes to overshirts, as it distinguishes it from a normal shirt.
+It’ll keep you warm in those awkward in-between seasons and can act as a layer in-between your jacket and shirt or tee.
+You may get a rigid one if it’s a thicker heavy cotton, but it’ll soften with wear.
+This fabric can be teamed with most looks, but are better suited to a simple pair of jeans or chinos.

 Wool And Flannel Overshirts

-This fabric can take you through the whole year and is fantastic for keeping warmer in the Autumn and Winter.
-Available in styles such as checked, plaid or full blown printed, you can pull off the lumberjack look, keep it simple with block colours like black, or go all out and wear a statement piece with a printed bold overshirt.
+This fabric can take you through the whole year and is fantastic for keeping warm in the autumn and winter.
+Available in styles such as checked, plaid or full-blown printed, you can pull off the lumberjack look.
+Keep it simple with block colours like black, or go all out and wear a statement piece with a printed overshirt.
 A flannel overshirt is incredibly versatile.
 This style is also great for vintage pieces to create that one off look.
 Wool is a fabric that goes with a number of looks but looks perfect when teamed with any style of jean.

 Further Reading: A History Of The Overshirt

 It was then taken on by outdoor brands who made it a staple in the mountaineering world, as it’s a great layering piece for keeping warm or cool.
-The overshirt and how to wear it has since made a huge impact on the fashion world, and is a staple is any man’s wardrobe.
+The overshirt and how to wear it has since made a huge impact on the fashion world.
+It is now a staple in any man’s wardrobe.